-This ensures that the EPA targets its regulatory attention on those activities that have the greatest potential to cause environmental impacts and represent the greatest environmental risk, in this case factory B. This means that factory B will be subject to increased regulatory and compliance oversight, and if appropriate, is likely to result in more intensive monitoring and reporting obligations on the licence.
+This ensures that the EPA targets its regulatory attention on those activities that have the greatest potential to cause impacts on the environment and human health and represent the greatest environmental risk, in this case factory B. This means that factory B will be subject to increased regulatory and compliance oversight, and if appropriate, is likely to result in more intensive monitoring and reporting obligations on the licence.

-For further information regarding how the EPA undertakes risk assessments, please refer to the risk assessment tool user guide.
+For further information regarding how the EPA undertakes risk assessments, please refer to the risk assessment tool user guide (PDF 595KB).